pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/block/annex_b_function_statement_exception/func_and_var.md

 `````
 throws: Parser error!
-  Function declaration is only allowed as direct child of an `if` or `else` with web compat mode enabled in sloppy mode
+  A function declaration can only be the child of an `if`/`else` in sloppy web compat mode

 function f(){ var f = 123; if (true) function f(){} }
                                               ^------- error
 `````

 ### Strict mode